maxammann/blog/content/posts/2021-03-23-tls-overview/index.md

 Now we can simply import this data into Wireshark to analyze it in a simple way.
 I fist used CyberChef to create a properly formatted hex dump from the values and then loaded them in Wirehark.
 The plain OpenSSL output can be seen in {{< resourceHref openssl_messages.txt >}}openssl_messages.txt{{< /resourceHref >}}.
 From this file I {{< resourceHref openssl_messages.hex >}}cleaned it up{{< /resourceHref >}} by adding missing TLS record headers like `16 03 01 01 36` where the last 2 bytes specify the length of the next message.
 These were crafted manually in order to make it possible to parse them with wireshark.
 Finally, I removed the comments and put it into [CyberChef](https://gchq.github.io/CyberChef/#recipe=From_Hex('Auto')To_Hexdump(16,false,false,false)) to create a {{< resourceHref openssl_messages.hexdump >}}hexdump{{< /resourceHref >}}.

 You have to tell Wireshark to generate a dummy TCP header around it, else the detection fails.
 The final pcap file can be downloaded {{< resourceHref openssl_messages.pcap >}}here{{< /resourceHref >}}.
-You can now expor this as JSON or use a pretty printed version (Right-click on TLS packet and "Copy > All Visible Items")
+You can now export this as JSON or use a pretty printed version (Right-click on TLS packet and "Copy > All Visible Items")

 {{< collapsible "Client Hello Header" >}}
 ```yaml